David Wright: World Baseball Classic

 Wright was selected to play third base for the United States in the 2009 World Baseball Classic.
-In the second round, with the United States facing elimination against Puerto Rico, Wright delivered a 9th inning walk-off hit against Fernando Cabrera to win the game for the Americans.
-The win guaranteed Team USA a spot in the semifinal round.
+In the second round, with the United States facing elimination against Puerto Rico, Wright delivered a 9th inning walk-off hit against Fernando Cabrera to win the game for the Americans 6-5.
+The win guaranteed Team USA a spot in the semifinal round against Japan.

 He was again selected to play third base in the 2013 World Baseball Classic.
-In the 2013 WBC, Wright hit a grand slam in the United States's game against Italy.
+In the 2013 WBC, Wright hit a 5th-inning grand slam in the United States' game against Italy to put the team ahead 6–2.
 It was the second time a United States player hit a grand slam in WBC play.
 In the second-round opener against Puerto Rico, Wright had 5 RBIs.
 Wright ended the tournament with the most total RBIs of any player and earned the nickname "Captain America".
 Wright sat out during the US loss to the Dominican Republic in the following game, citing soreness.
 He was later diagnosed with sore ribs and sent back to New York for further examination, ending his participation for the rest of the 2013 tournament.
 The US team went on to lose to Puerto Rico 4–3, resulting in an elimination.
 Wright was selected as the third baseman for the All-WBC team, the only American player to earn the honor.